jpedro/jpedro.github.io/companies.md

 pays off.

 In the beginning, the company with less than 10 people, founders tend to be pretty down to earth, approachable.
-Discussions can pretty open since it's possible you can sit with the CEO at lunch and talk about almost everything.
+Discussions can happen in the open since it's possible you can sit with the CEO at lunch and talk about almost everything.

 Management can keep tabs on most things that are happening.
 People can